Curbside Waste Composition

 Where are we now?

-The City conducts waste characterization studies every few years with the most recent studies occurring in 2016 and 2019.
-Both studies found that the "garbage" consisted largely of materials than can be diverted away from the landfill.
-In both years, nearly 8% of the waste placed in the garbage was recyclable, and over 50% was food and yard waste that could be composted.
-These amounts are in addition to the 26% of materials already being diverted through existing programs.
+The City conducts waste characterization studies every few years with the most recent studies occurring in 2016, 2019, and 2023.
+All studies found that the "garbage" consisted largely of materials that can be diverted away from the landfill.
+In 2023, 11% of the waste placed in the garbage was recyclable, and 34% was food and yard waste that could be composted.
+These amounts are in addition to the 42% of materials already being diverted through existing programs.

 Type | Percentage |